linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 06 The Funding of the Bank/Chapter 12 The Deposit Contract Deposit Insurance and Shadow Banking.md

 The overall effect of reduced monitoring costs will be to increase the effective interest rates on deposits,[14] but this benefit of deposit insurance may be offset by a host of implementation problems that we have yet to address.

-# Banking Runs and Panics: Theories and the Empirical Evidence
+## Banking Runs and Panics: Theories and the Empirical Evidence

 Although the idea that deposit insurance can eliminate bank runs is an old one, research in the last decade has provided a clearer understanding of why bank runs and banking panics occur.
 In light of the recent S&L and banking turmoil, linked by many to federal deposit insurance, alternative arrangements deserve careful consideration.
 This subsection offers a perspective that should be useful in thinking about these issues.

 When informational imperfections interfere with the functioning of a market, governmental intervention may be warranted.
 An example is Akerlof's lemons problem in the used car market (recall Chapter 1); "lemons laws" protect used car buyers in many states.
 Another example is the Federal Aviation Authority's regulation of airline safety and the Federal Drug Administration's regulation of the medicinal drug market.
 In these markets, it is very costly for consumers to let the market provide the necessary disciplining of providers.
 Similarly, if banking panics disrupt the productive sector of the economy, federal deposit insurance may be warranted if it is effective in reducing the likelihood of panics.
 The two main theories discussed below explain how deposit insurance can prevent runs and panics.

 1. The "Sunspots" Theory of Bank Runs: This theory maintains that bank runs are triggered by completely random events like "sunspots."15 Suppose that we live in a two-period world with three points in time: t = 0, 1, 2.
 Individuals are risk averse.
 At t = 0, individuals have endowments of wealth that they wish to invest in projects.
-Each project requires a \$1 investment at t = 1, pays off $R for sure at t = 2 if not liquidated earlier, and has positive NPV, that is, each offers a rate of return sufficiently higher than the riskless rate (which is zero) if continued until t = 2.
-Let R > \$1.
+Each project requires a $\$1$ investment at $t = 1$, pays off $R$ for sure at $t = 2$ if not liquidated earlier, and has positive NPV, that is, each offers a rate of return sufficiently higher than the riskless rate (which is zero) if continued until $t = 2$.
+Let $R > \$1$.
 However, if the project is liquidated prematurely at t = 1, then there is a loss of productive efficiency and the project pays off only \$1.

-At  $t = 0$ , individuals are unsure of their future preferences for the timing of their consumption.
-At  $t = 1$ , they receive a "preference shock" and learn whether they are about to die or will live another period.
-If they are about to die, they want to withdraw the money they have invested and consume it immediately at  $t = 1$ .
-If they learn that they will live, then they want to leave their money in the projects and consume $R at  $t = 2\$ .
-For the population as a whole, a (random) fraction,  $f$ , of individuals are "diers" at  $t = 1$  and a fraction,  $1 - f$ , are "livers."
+At $t = 0$, individuals are unsure of their future preferences for the timing of their consumption.
+At $t = 1$, they receive a "preference shock" and learn whether they are about to die or will live another period.
+If they are about to die, they want to withdraw the money they have invested and consume it immediately at $t = 1$.
+If they learn that they will live, then they want to leave their money in the projects and consume $R$ at $t = 2$.
+For the population as a whole, a (random) fraction, $f$, of individuals are "diers" at $t = 1$ and a fraction, $1 - f$, are "livers."

 What would happen without a bank?
 Well, if you discover at  $t = 1$  that you are a dier, you will liquidate your investment and consume \$1.
 Call the first-period consumption  $C_1^{\mathrm{D}}$ , that is,  $C_1^{\mathrm{D}} = 1$ , and your second-period consumption,  $C_2^{\mathrm{D}} = 0$ .
 If you discover that you are a "liver," then you will choose to consume nothing at  $t = 1$  (i.e.,  $C_1^{\mathrm{L}} = 0$ ) and you will consume an amount  $C_2^{\mathrm{L}} = R$  at  $t = 2$ .
 Thus, the nonbank outcome is the pair  $\{C_1^{\mathrm{D}} = 1, C_2^{\mathrm{L}} = 0\}$  or the pair  $\{C_1^{\mathrm{L}} = 0, C_2^{\mathrm{L}} = R\}$ , depending on the individual's type.
 Is this the best outcome from the standpoint of an individual at  $t = 0$ ?
 The answer is obviously no!
 Since you are a risk-averse individual, you would like some insurance at  $t = 0$  against a random future shock to your own preference for consumption.
 This is where a bank can help.